 For the complete breakdown of NCAA eligibility requirements, visit our NCAA Eligibility Center.

-Division III schools are responsible for setting their own academic eligibility rules.
-If you are going to a DIII school, there is no reason to create a Certification Account with the NCAA, as they will not be reviewing your academic eligibility.
+Division 3 schools are responsible for setting their own academic eligibility rules.
+If you are going to a D3 school, there is no reason to create a Certification Account with the NCAA, as they will not be reviewing your academic eligibility.
 If you are unsure what division level you will be competing at, start with a free NCAA Profile Page and you can easily transition to a Certification Account later if necessary.

 In addition to these requirements, you must meet two of the three following criteria: